ZeroIntensity/view.py/docs/user-guide/building-projects/routing.md

 - There should only be one route per file.
 - The upper directory structure is ignored, so `/home/user/app/routes/foo.py`, the assigned route would be `/foo`.
 - If a file is named `index.py`, the route is not named `index`, but instead the parent (e.g. `foo/hello/index.py` would be assigned to `foo/hello`).
-- If a file is prefixed with `_` (e.g. `_hello.py`), then it will be skipped entirerly and not loaded.
+- If a file is prefixed with `_` (e.g. `_hello.py`), then it will be skipped entirely and not loaded.
 Files like this should be used for utilities and such.

 Here's an example of this in action: